Drag to Select

 Now that we have a grid of items, let's render a "selection rectangle" on drag.
 This rectangle is the indicator of what a user is selecting.

-1. Let's create some state to hold our rectangle.
+1. Let's start by creating state to hold this rectangle.
 We'll use the DOMRect class since it's the geometry type of the web, and we'll call this state selectionRect.

 const [selectionRect, setSelectionRect] = useState<DOMRect | null>(null)

 2. Next we need to add an onPointerDown to the div surrounding our items.
-We'll call this div the "container div".
-This event handler will initialize a rectangle describing the area of our drag.
+We'll call this div the "container div" since it contains our items.
+This event handler will initialize a DOMRect describing the area of our drag.

 onPointerDown={e => {